-The following remarks apply to the female-see Fig. 18:-In size it varies from the to the female in length, and from to the to the total the female in length, and from to the total the female in breadth.
+The following remarks apply to the female - see Fig. 18:-In size it varies from the to the female in length, and from the total the female in length, and from the total the female in breadth.
 It is almost egg-shaped, being broader anteriorly than posteriorly: anteriorly it is provided with a head and four legs, two on each side of, and close to, the head.